prockley/prockley.github.io/_posts/2015-05-18-Euro-COTY-Voting.md

  * Each dot represents a jury member's vote for one car.
  * The horizontal placement of the dot represents how the vote differed from the overall result for a car. *For example, if a car received an overall score of 8 but a jury member only awarded 5, the dot is placed at minus 3 showing the difference from the overall.*
  * [Boxplots](http://www.en.wikipedia.org/wiki/Box_plot) are used to summarise the groupings of jury member votes for each country.
-In this plot the boxes show the range of the middle half of the votes (i.e. those contained between the 1<sup>st</sup> and 3<sup>rd</sup> quartiles.).
+In this plot the boxes show the range of the middle half of the votes (i.e. those contained in the 2<sup>nd</sup> and 3<sup>rd</sup> quartiles.).

  France and Germany have by far the greatest number of vote 'dots' as they have had the most cars in the competition.